Skip to main content

 annual

-The PSA is a notification, not an application for permission.
+Practical tip: The PSA is a notification, not an application for permission.
 The CDE does not approve or deny it.
-Filed online through the CDE Private School Affidavit portal.
-PSA requires: school name, address (home address), owner/administrator names, enrollment by grade, student names/addresses/birth dates, teacher names and qualifications, confirmation of required courses of study, and whether criminal background checks were conducted.
+File online through the CDE portal.
 If beginning mid-year, file as soon as possible rather than waiting for the October window.

 EC Section 33190 (annual Private School Affidavit filing); EC Section 48222 (private school exemption from compulsory attendance)